LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - fixed incorrect push button object positions in all levels where it appears
 - fixed mismatched animation frames between the airlock wheel and its corresponding door in offshore levels
 - fixed incorrect airlock and sliding door object positions in offshore levels
+- fixed incorrect door positions in Nightmare in Vegas, causing some to be visible through walls
 - improved FMV mode behavior - stopped switching screen resolutions
 - improved vertex movement when looking through water portals
 - improved support for non-4:3 aspect ratios